epfl-ada/ada-2023-project-pandamonium/README.md

 ## Research Questions

 * Research Question 1: Are there hidden relationships for the prediction of the Bechdel test?
+* Research Question 2: Are there hidden relationships for the prediction of the Bechdel test?
-* Research Question 2: Can we introduce another metric of representation of women in cinema, like the female cast ratio?
+* Research Question 3: Can we introduce another metric of representation of women in cinema, like the female cast ratio?

+## Proposed additional datasets

+## Methods